-

 Start with your light colors first and work up to dark colors for layers or designs on top.
 Light colors generally do not show as well on a dark background.

 To get a solid or opaque color, paint with 3 or 4 generous coats, letting them dry to the touch between each.
-Otherwise, your brush strokes will be visible and colors will appear lighter.
+Thin or less coats will result in visible brush strokes lighter colors.
 Keep track of your coats!
 Your glaze may look solid before it’s fired even if the application too thin.
-On the other hand, if your glaze is too thick, it can negatively impact firing in a way that cannot be fixed.
+It’s important to note that if your glaze is too thick, it can negatively impact firing in a way that cannot be fixed.

 You may intentionally use thinner coats to CREATE several effects including blending/shading, adding texture, or making a watercolor appearance.
-The key to these techniques is to be attentive to your brushstrokes, using them to your advantage.
-Thinner coats are common for younger painters.
+The key to these techniques is to be attentive to your brush strokes, using them to your advantage.
+Thinner coats are also common for younger painters.

 We do not recommend using these items in the dishwasher or microwave.